atsushieno/aap-core/docs/design/EXTENSIBILITY.md

 - AAPXS is designed to be host implementation agnostic: it should work with any version of libandroidaudioplugin or any other AAP-compatible host that supports AAPXS
   - existing implementation achieves AAPXS themselves, but extension providers are not.

-## Existing AAPXS implementation basics

-An AAPXS developer provides a pair of AAPXS implementation constructs:

-- the AAPXS client instance (current API is `AAPXSClientInstance`): serialize the extension function arguments to binary buffer, which is then sent either via a Binder IPC or AAPXS SysEx8, and once the result is back then deserialize the reply.
-It only performs those serialization works.
-- the AAPXS service instance (current API is `AAPXSServiceInstance`): deserialize the binary buffer which is either via a Binder IPC or AAPXS SysEx8, and serialize the results (primarily the return value) to the buffer.

-The existing implementation of above also involves the actual extension invocation.

-`AAPXSFeature` works as a facade to the extension functions. `AAPXSClientInstance` and `AAPXSServiceInstance` are instantiated by AAPXS implementation (`AAPXSClientInstanceManager::setupAAPXSInstance()`). `AAPXSClientInstanceManager` is provided by `RemotePluginInstanceStandardExtensions` which is derived from `StandardExtensions` and has a host implementation `RemotePluginInstanceStandardExtensionsImpl`.

 ## Users of AAPXS: host implementation and framework implementation